Kelsey Christensen

 Kelsey is a Emmy Award-winning reporter in her hometown of Minneapolis where she finds the best stories to be from the people around her doing amazing things.

-She also has plenty of practice working under pressure.
-That's because on top of being a reporter Kelsey is a paramedic, which has come in handy keeping a cool head in her news career.
+She has plenty of practice working under pressure.
+In addition to being a breaking news reporter, Kelsey is a paramedic, which has come in handy keeping a cool head in her news career.

-She has been the lead reporter on two school campus shootings, a historic snow storm and a handful of wildfires.
-She is known for landing big interviews and nearly got an outright confession during a national sought-after jailhouse interview.
+She has been the lead reporter on two school campus shootings, tear gassed during hours of live on-air anti-federal agent protests, and led a handful of national wildfire stories.
+She is known for landing big interviews and nearly got an outright confession during a national sought-after jailhouse interview prior to conviction.
 Kelsey also uncovered unethical practices within a state department, which led to a new state congressional committee.

 She's currently a reporter at KSTP 5 Eyewitness News in the Twin Cities.
 Before working in Minnesota, she worked for FOX 5 San Diego and KMTR in Eugene, Oregon.
 She was also a traffic reporter at TTWN for Seattle radio stations.